rockabetty/caveart/README.md

 - Type `npm run storybook` to start the Storybook instance.

 ### Design
-We're using domain driven design and attempting to be as framework agnostic as possible without over-engineering just for the sake of agnosticism.
+This project uses domain driven design to be as framework agnostic as possible without over-engineering just for the sake of agnosticism.

 ### Directory Structure
 Here’s a brief overview of the key folders: